 Restricting Access to Sensitive Information

-Often times, a service will have various aspects of a user account that have different levels of security.
+Often a service will have various aspects of a user account that have different levels of security.
 For example, GitHub has a separate scope that allows applications to have access to private repos.
 By default, applications don’t have access to private repos unless they ask for that scope, so users can feel comfortable knowing that only apps they choose can access their private repos belonging to their organization.

 GitHub provides a separate scope that allows applications to delete repos, so users can rest assured that random applications can’t go around deleting their repos.

 Dropbox provides a way for applications to restrict themselves to only be able to edit files in a single folder.
 This provides a way that users can try out apps that use Dropbox as a storage or syncing mechanism without worrying about the application potentially having the ability to read all their files.